NoppesTheFolf/E621Client/README.md

 ## Contributing

 Contributions to this project are very welcome!
-Just make sure to contact me before doing anything.
+It's probably a good idea to contact me if you'd like to do so.
 You can find places to contact me at on [my website](https://noppes.dev).
-I might very well already be working on the feature you need or a bug that has to be fixed.
-It would be a shame if our hard work would be for nothing.